gearglow/ReptiliaWithATwist/The List - Outtakes.md

 The death eaters grew steadily more enraged as every single curse missed, striking only other death eaters.
 Voldemort threw AKs and dark curses like confetti.
 Elysia, on the other hand, used only stinging jinxes, summoners, banishers, and a Variable Deflector shield to put foes and their spellfire exactly where she wanted them.

 "Can't touch this!"
-She cackled, moonwalking between a piercing hex and an entrail-expelling curse as she disrupted an unmasked Bellatrix Lestrange mid-Crucio with another stinger.
+She cackled, moonwalking between a piercing hex and an entrail-expelling curse as she disrupted a death eater mid-Crucio with another stinger.

-Finally, only Bellatrix, Lucius (whose mask had been shattered), and Voldemort himself were left standing among a sea of bodies.
+Finally, only Dolohov, Lucius (whose mask had been shattered), and Voldemort himself were left standing among a sea of bodies.
 Some were groaning, some gasping, some deathly silent.
 Elysia grinned as the music changed to Ini Kamoze's "Here Comes the Hotstepper."

 "Good warm-up.
 I _almost_ broke a sweat!"

-"Widdle baby Potter wants to play, huh?"
-Bellatrix taunted.
+"The little Potter chit wants to play, huh?"
+Dolohov taunted.

-"Aww, does widdle baby Bella think she can handle it?"
+"As if you could handle it?"
 Elysia taunted back, swirling her wand around her. "_Fulmen!_" Lightning surged out from her, crackling as it struck her foes.
 She used it as cover to cast _zulo_ and sink into the ground.
-She then cast Hermione's favorite poltergeist variant Ghostform spell, the Amharic የፖሊተር ሐኪም ቅፅ (_yepolīteri ḥākīmi k’it͟s’i_).
+She then cast Hermione's favorite poltergeist variant Ghostform spell, 騒霊 肉体 (_sōrei nikutai_).

 "Where are you, you aggravating little brat?"
 Voldemort snarled, shaking off the effects of a multi-gigawatt jolt faster than his minions.